tkem/cachetools/docs/index.rst

 .. module:: cachetools

-This module provides various memoizing collections and function decorators, including a variant of the Python 3 functools.lru_cache_ decorator.
+This module provides various memoizing collections and function decorators, including a variant of the Python 3 Standard Library lru_cache_ decorator.

 .. note::